Your Impact

 Five of the six Puerto Rican dioceses are participating in the recovery program.

 One of these churches is San Jose Church in Old San Juan.
 It endured significant damage.
-It is the second oldest church in the Americas.
+It is the second-oldest Church in the Americas.

-Each provides so much hope, care and charity to the people of Puerto Rico.
+Each provides so much hope, care, and charity to the people of Puerto Rico.

 Archbishop Roberto González Nieves of the Archdiocese of San Juan said, “Every family needs a home, needs a place, needs a structure, needs a building to gather, to celebrate, and to pray.”

 “When a place is destroyed, one needs to rebuild and begin again.
-As a Church within a sacred place, that beckons us to a more contemplative appreciation of life and a more spiritual undertaking in our daily living,” he added.
+As a Church within a sacred place that beckons us to a more contemplative appreciation of life and a more spiritual undertaking in our daily living,” he added.
 “We come together to help one another in that spirit of resiliency and hope in the face of tragedy.”

 Many reputable firms possessing both the expertise and manpower have submitted bids to work with the Church.
 Construction projects to rebuild damaged facilities are expected to begin in the coming year.